25 Things to Do Under $5 in Tulsa This Season

 Find a free storytime every day of the week at tulsakids.com/storytimes

-The Tulsa Arts District hosts a special art craw and events on the first Friday of every month, 6-9 p.m.
+The Tulsa Arts District hosts a special art crawl and events on the first Friday of every month, 6-9 p.m.

 7. See a Classic

 Will Rogers Memorial Museum hosts free movies on the last Friday of most months.
+(Holidays may affect the schedule.)
 Plus, before the movies, guests can participate in fun craft activities.
 They even provide free popcorn!

 10. Visit a roadside attraction

 Tulsa’s number of iconic roadside attractions has grown lately.
-In addition to the Golden Driller and Buck Atom Space Cowboy, you can now visit Buck’s neighbor, Stella Atom, and – just down the street – Meadowgold Mack the Lumberjack!
+In addition to the Golden Driller and Buck Atom Space Cowboy, you can now visit Buck’s neighbor, Stella Atom, Meadowgold Mack the Lumberjack, Cowboy Bob and Rosie the Riveter!
+Find them all on Route 66, between Utica and Peoria.

 13. Play Dungeons and Dragons with TCCL